sukykaur/AzureNIST800-171/PaaSWAOverview.md

 The architecture protects data at rest through encryption, database auditing, and other measures.

 **Azure Storage**:
 To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
-This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the NIST SP 800-171.
+This helps protect and safeguard data in support of organizational security commitments and compliance requirements defined by the NIST SP 800-171.

-**Azure Disk Encryption**
+**Azure Disk Encryption**:
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.

 **Azure SQL Database**:
 The Azure SQL Database instance uses the following database security measures:
 -	[AD authentication and authorization](https://docs.microsoft.com/azure/sql-database/sql-database-AAD-authentication) enables identity management of database users and other Microsoft services in one central location.
 -	[SQL database auditing](https://docs.microsoft.com/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
--	Azure SQL Database is configured to use [Transparent Data Encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
-Transparent Data Encryption provides assurance that stored personal data has not been subject to unauthorized access.
+-	Azure SQL Database is configured to use [transparent data encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
+Transparent data encryption provides assurance that stored data has not been subject to unauthorized access.
 -	[Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.
 -	[SQL Threat Detection](https://docs.microsoft.com/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
--	[Always Encrypted Columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
+-	[Always Encrypted Columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or application servers with access to the keys can access plaintext data.
-- [Extended properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
-- [Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
-- [SQL Database Dynamic Data Masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive personal data exposure by masking the data to non-privileged users or applications.
-Dynamic Data Masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
-This helps with the identification of personal data qualifying for NIST SP 800-171 protection, and for reducing access such that it does not exit the database via unauthorized access. **Note: Customers will need to adjust Dynamic Data Masking settings to adhere to their database schema.**
+- [SQL Database Dynamic Data Masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive data exposure by masking the data to non-privileged users or applications.
+Dynamic data masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
+This helps with reducing access such that sensitive data does not exit the database via unauthorized access. **Customers will need to adjust dynamic data masking settings to adhere to their database schema.**

 ### Identity management
-The following technologies provide capabilities to manage access to personal data in the Azure environment:
+The following technologies provide capabilities to manage access to data in the Azure environment:
 -	[Azure Active Directory](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
 All users for this solution are created in Azure Active Directory, including users accessing the Azure SQL Database.
 -	Authentication to the application is performed using Azure Active Directory.
-For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
+For more information, see [integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 Additionally, the database column encryption uses Azure Active Directory to authenticate the application to Azure SQL Database.
 For more information, see how to [protect sensitive data in Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
 -	[Azure Role-Based Access Control](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
-Instead of giving every user unrestricted permissions for Azure resources, administrators can allow only certain actions for accessing personal data.
+Instead of giving every user unrestricted access for Azure resources, administrators can allow only certain actions for accessing resources and data.
 Subscription access is limited to the subscription administrator.
-- [Azure Active Directory Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain information such as personal data.
+- [Azure Active Directory Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain information.
 Administrators can use Azure Active Directory Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
 This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.
 - [Azure Active Directory Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.

 ### Security
-**Secrets Management**
+**Secrets Management**:
 The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) for the management of keys and secrets.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
-The following Azure Key Vault capabilities help customers protect personal data and access to such data:
+The following Azure Key Vault capabilities help customers protect data:
 - Advanced access policies are configured on a need basis.
 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.
 - All keys in Key Vault are protected by specialized hardware security modules.
-The key type is an hardware security module Protected 2048-bit RSA Key.
+The key type is an hardware security module protected 2048-bit RSA Key.
 - All users and identities are granted minimum required permissions using Role-Based Access Control.
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.

 **Security Alerts**: [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze data sources for threats.
-Additionally, Azure Security Center accesses existing configuration of Azure services to provide configuration and service recommendations to help improve security posture and protect personal data.
+Additionally, Azure Security Center accesses existing configurations of Azure services to provide configuration and service recommendations to help improve security posture and protect data.
 Azure Security Center includes a [threat intelligence report](https://docs.microsoft.com/en-us/azure/security-center/security-center-threat-report) for each detected threat to assist incident response teams investigate and remediate threats.

-**Application Gateway**
+**Application Gateway**:
-The architecture reduces the risk of security vulnerabilities using an Application Gateway with Web Application Firewall (WAF), and the OWASP ruleset enabled.
+The architecture reduces the risk of security vulnerabilities using an Application Gateway with WAF, and the OWASP ruleset enabled.
 Additional capabilities include:

 - [End-to-End-SSL](https://docs.microsoft.com/azure/application-gateway/application-gateway-end-to-end-ssl-powershell)
 - Enable [SSL Offload](https://docs.microsoft.com/azure/application-gateway/application-gateway-ssl-portal)